EliandyDumortier/SBA_Loan_Prediction/README.md

 - **PowerBI Dashboard:**
   An interactive PowerBI dashboard is also available to provide additional insights.

-This README provides a comprehensive yet concise summary of your project, its structure, and how to use it.
-Let me know if you need any further modifications, bestie!

 # Authors
 - [Dorothée Cathry](https://github.com/DorotheeCatry)

 - [Eliandy Dumortier](https://github.com/EliandyDumortier)